Avik9/Sequitur-Algorithm/README.md

 ## Implementation

-At this point, you should implement the following functions for which stubs and specifications are given in `symbol.c` and `rules.c`:
+At this point, I implemented the following functions for which stubs and specifications are given in `symbol.c` and `rules.c`:

 **Needed for decompression:**